 - Green lentils: also called French lentils, these are the smallest variety and take a bit longer to cook.
 They also tend to retain their shape so they aren’t great for soups or stews.
 They dont need to be soaked but if you choose not to soak them they will take longer to cook.
 The green lentil is the type most commonly sold in grocery stores, and it’s also my favorite one.
 It has a nutty flavor similar to that of whole peas but with a firmer texture than split peas.
 They are great for salads or any dish where you want them to retain their shape rather than mush together like they do when cooked for a long time.

-So, as you can see there are several types of lentil available and this is important because, as you see, they all have slightly different properties.
-So, its important to adjust your cooking time and choose the right type depending on the consistency that you require.
+So, as you can see there are several types of lentils available and this is important because, as you see, they all have slightly different properties.
+So, it’s important to adjust your cooking time and choose the right type depending on the consistency that you require.

-So, that brings us to the most importation part of this article- what’s the process for actually cooking lentils and can you cook lentils in a rice cooker?
+So, that brings us to the most important part of this article- what’s the process for actually cooking lentils, and can you cook lentils in a rice cooker?

 How To Cook Lentils In A Rice Cooker

 Well, to answer the main question is – of course you can cook lentils in a rice cooker!!
 After all, a rice cooker – even one as sophisticated as the Zojirushi NP-NWC10XB is really just a big pot with a timer attached.
 Luckily, cooking lentils is very simple in a rice cooker – in fact, I can’t think of a better or easier way to cook them.